ROCm/gpufort/README.md

   --working-dir WORKINGDIR
                         Set working directory.
   --print-config-defaults
                         Print config defaults.
-Config values can be overriden by providing a config file.
+Config values can be overridden by providing a config file.
 A number of config values can be overwritten via this CLI.
   --config-file CONFIGFILE
                         Provide a config file.

 ```

+> **NOTE**: The `--config-file` switch is parsed before
+the other command line switches.
+If command line switches
+and config parameters modify the same global `gpufort` variables,
+the command line parameters overrule the config parameters.

 ### 2.2.
 Configuration files